With Cities Helping Cities, We Change the World!

 If your city wins, it will be one of several Readiness City Cohort Leaders.
 There is no cost to your city other than time.
 Your city will lead (with assistance from the Council and global experts) a global effort to solve a common problem.

-Follow the example of the city of Nashville, TN:
+Follow the example of the city of Nashville, TN - a Readiness Cohort Leader for the first quarter of 2021 -

 - The Council has been working with the Metro Nashville and Davidson County to lead a Readiness Cohort about addressing disparate impacts of urban flooding on residents.
 Urban flooding is the most common natural disaster in the United States, causing the most damage and killing the most people.